Saptharishishwarar Temple, Lalgudi: Specialities

 Shiva sculpture is found with Khaṭvāṅga in this temple, Ekambaranathar Temple and Valisvarar Temple.
 Their sculptures are found in this temple.
 This place is also sung of in the Thiruppugazh.
 Inscriptions with Thiruppugazh songs are found next to the shrine of Vinayaka.
 Tyagaraja came here and sang five kirtanas.
 They are found in the inscriptions.
 Paraitthurai, Thenpalaithurai, Thavathurai, Mayiladuthurai, Kadambandurai, and Avaduthurai are the places where Shiva is residing and should be worshipped by one and all.
-Among them this place is also found.
+Among them, this place is also found.

 Festivals

-Sivarathri, Karthikai, Margazhi Tiruvathirai, Panguni Ther Thiruvizha are held in this temple.
+Sivarathri, Karthikai, Margazhi Tiruvathirai, and Panguni Ther Thiruvizha are held in this temple.

 Lalgudi Big Chariot

 The festival commences with five major chariots: Vinayagar, Murugan, Shvan (Saptharesiawarar), Amman (Perunduraiperatiyar/Srimahi Amman), and Chandegeswarar chariots.
-The Lalgudi Saptharesiswarar Temple chariots holds a rich historical significance dating back to ancient times, when the chariot was originally known as "Theruadachan", signifying the seemingly endless nature of its procession along the streets.
-Notably, it took nearly six months to complete a single circuit round along the four streets, with the assistance of elephants and the participation of six surrounding villagers.
-However, in 1936, the chariot faced temporary closure due to issues related to independence struggles and the scarcity of elephants.
-After a hiatus of 75 years, in 2011, Minister K. N. Nehru oversaw extensive renovations, costing ₹1 crore, with assistance from BHEL Trichy.
+The Lalgudi Saptharesiswarar Temple chariots h a rich historical significance dating back to ancient times, when the chariot was originally known as "Theruadachan", signifying the seemingly endless nature of its procession along the streets.
+Notably, it took nearly six months to complete a single circuit of the four streets, with assistance from elephants and participation from six surrounding villagers.
+However, in 1936, the chariot was temporarily closed due to issues related to the independence struggle and the scarcity of elephants.
+In 2011, after a hiatus of 75 years, Minister K. N. Nehru oversaw extensive renovations costing ₹1 crore, with assistance from BHEL Trichy.
 The chariot was reinstated for the public's delight, now featuring six iron wheels, three hydraulic brakes, and iron plates.
 Adorned with over 2000+ sculptures crafted from mahua tree woods, the imposing 30-foot-tall wooden chariot with 4 major outer iron wheels with a height of 9 ft and 2 inner iron wheels with a height of 7 ft stands as the largest and highest in Trichy.
 During the Panguni Ther Thiruvizha festival held in March/April, the chariot is beautifully decorated, reaching a total height of 96–100 ft.
 It is noteworthy that this chariot ranks as the second-highest/tallest chariot and is among the top 10 largest chariots in Tamil Nadu.

 Location

-The temple is located at Lalgudi, very near to Trichy.
+The temple is located at Lalgudi, very near Trichy.
 After crossing the railway line in Lalgudi on the bus route, the temple can be reached at a distance of 2 km.
-It is opened for worship from 6.00 to 11.30 a.m. and 4.00 to 9.00 p.m.
+It is open for worship from 6.00 to 11.30 a.m. and 4.00 to 9.00 p.m.